Cannabis laws are different in each province and territory in Canada. Here’s what you need to know about what is and isn’t legal in Nova Scotia.

 Federal regulations for the legal sale and production of edible cannabis, extracts and topicals came into effect on October 17, 2019.
 Consumers should expect to see products on NSLC shelves beginning no earlier than mid-December 2019 due to Health Canada’s review process.

 Keep it closed and out of reach in your car

-No changes to medicinal cannabis
+No changes to medical cannabis

-If you’ve been authorized by your health care practitioner and Health Canada to access cannabis for medical purposes, you can still buy it from licenced producer, grow your own for medical use, or designate someone to grow it for you.
+If you’ve been authorized by your health care practitioner and Health Canada to access cannabis for medical purposes, you can still buy it from licenced producers, grow your own for medical use, or designate someone to grow it for you.
 Health Canada will continue to regulate medical cannabis.